-Do I Need An Appraisal As An F3 Or Locum Doctor?
+Do I Need An Appraisal As An F3 Or Locum Doctor in 2023?

 If you’re starting locum work for the first time, you might not be sure about what an appraisal is, whether you need one, or even how to go about arranging one.